mercadopago/cart-wp-commerce/wpecomm-mercado-pago-module/README.txt

 == Screenshots ==

+1. `Custom Checkout`

+2. `One Click Payment`

+3. `Tickets`

-1. `Configuration of Basic Checkout`
+4. `Configuration of Basic Checkout`

 == Changelog ==

+= v4.2.0 (14/09/2016) =
+* Features
+	- Customer Cards (One Click Payment).
+This feature allows customers to proceed to checkout with only one click.
+As Mercado Pago owns PCI standards, it can securely store credit card sensitive data and so register the customer card in the first time he uses it.
+Next time the customer comes back, he can use his card again, only by inserting its CVV code.
+Want to see how it works on-the-fly?
+Please check this video: <a href="https://www.youtube.com/watch?v=_KB8CtDei_4">Custom Checkout + Customer Cards</a>.
+	- Custom Checkout for LatAm.
+Offer a checkout fully customized to your brand experience with our simple-to-use payments API.
+Want to see how it works on-the-fly?
+Please check this video: <a href="https://www.youtube.com/watch?v=TQslFclOkhU">Custom Checkout + Customer Cards</a>;
+	- Ticket for LatAm.
+Now, customer can pay orders with bank tickets.
+Want to see how it works on-the-fly?
+Please check this video: <a href="https://www.youtube.com/watch?v=49_aJ9Tzabg">Tickets</a>.
+* Improvements
+	- Several little improvements for Basic Checkout.

 = v4.1.0 (22/08/2016) =
 * Improvements
 	- Wrapped the module as an WordPress Plugin Directory.

 = v4.0.0 (20/08/2016) =
 * Features
 	- LatAm Basic Checkout support.
 Great for merchants who want to get going quickly and easily.
 This is the basic payment integration with Mercado Pago.
 Want to see how it works on-the-fly?
-Please check this video: <a href="https://www.youtube.com/watch?v=DgOsX1eXjBU">Standard Checkout</a>
+Please check this video: <a href="https://www.youtube.com/watch?v=TxFy65v1qIg">Basic Checkout</a>
 * Improvements
 	- Improved set of configurable fields and customizations.
 Title, description, category, and external reference customizations, integrations via iframe, modal, and redirection, with configurable auto-returning, max installments and payment method exclusion setup;
 	- Checkout flow with a more complete integration;